VA Home Loans

 If the lender will not supervise construction or allow draws of more than 50% of the loan, then the maximum origination fee is an additional 1%.
 This means that the total origination fee will be 2%.

-Let’s say that a borrower is applying for a $500,000 VA construction loan and wants to draw more than $250,000 during construction.
+Example of a VA Construction Loan Origination FeeLet’s say that a borrower is applying for a $500,000 VA construction loan and wants to draw more than $250,000 during construction.
 How much can the VA lender charge in origination fees at closing?
 At an origination fee of 3%, the lender can charge up to $15,000.

 VA Loan Lenders

 In 2021, there were 1,385 lenders that lent out VA loans across the United States.
 The largest VA loan lender in 2021 is Freedom Mortgage, which lent out over 214,000 VA loans.
 In second place is Rocket Mortgage with over 127,000 VA loans, then Veterans United with 98,000 VA loans.
-To compare your options, Casaplorer has a list of the best mortgage lenders of 2021.
+To compare your options, Casaplorer® has a list of the best mortgage lenders of 2021.

-While we try our best to get your the best rates, we cannot guarantee that they are always accurate.
-Casaplorer assumes no liability and provides no warranty for the accuracy of the information presented, and will not be held responsible for any damages resulting from its use.
+† While we try our best to get your the best rates, we cannot guarantee that they are always accurate.
+Casaplorer® assumes no liability and provides no warranty for the accuracy of the information presented, and will not be held responsible for any damages resulting from its use.
 Rates shown are for informational purposes only and may differ by zipcode, county, and state.
 Estimated payments do not include taxes and insurance.
 Some state and county maximum loan amount restrictions may apply.
-Casaplorer is not endorsed or sponsored by any mortgage lender or government agency.
+Casaplorer® is not endorsed or sponsored by any mortgage lender or government agency.
 For information regarding any of these rates, please contact the relevant mortgage lender.

-Any calculators or content on this page is provided for general information purposes only.
-Casaplorer does not guarantee the accuracy of information shown and is not responsible for any consequences of its use.
+- The calculators and content on this page are for general information only.
+Casaplorer does not guarantee the accuracy and is not responsible for any consequences of using the calculator.